akueckes/z80pack/README.md

 ### Controller support

 WSL cannot pass through bluetooth controllers to Linux.
 The solution is using controllers with USB interface, which can be forwarded to WSL via USB/IP.
-For using these game controllers within WSL, you have to bind and attach the game controller with usbipd-win to the running WSL instance.
+For using these game controllers within WSL, you have to bind and attach the game controller with usbipd-win to the running WSL instance (see https://github.com/dorssel/usbipd-win).
 Plug in your joystick, open a Windows command shell, and list the available USB devices with
 ```
 usbipd list
 ```